STOmics/cs-benchmark/README.md

 ## Introduction

-We have deployed the following 7 cell segmentation methods:MEDIAR, Cellpose, Cellpose3, SAM,  Stardist, Deepcell, Cellprofiler
+This project is a benchmark for general cell segmentation models.
+We have deployed the following 7 cell segmentation methods: MEDIAR, Cellpose, Cellpose3, SAM, Stardist, Deepcell, Cellprofiler, along with code to evaluate the model segmentation performance.
+Through the command line or notebook, you can run 7 segmentation models or evaluate the performance of 7 models with one click.

 ## Installation